-MathML functions can be used in two ways.
-They can be used as the operator within an apply element, in which case they refer to a function evaluated at a specific value.
-For example, denotes a function, namely the result of adding the sine and cosine functions in some function space.
-(The default semantic definition of plus is suthat it infers what kind of operation is intended from the type of its arguments.)
+MathML functions can also be used as arguments to other operators, for example denotes a function, namely the result of adding the sine and cosine functions in some function space.
+(The default semantic definition of plus is such that it infers what kind of operation is intended from the type of its arguments.)